justinrummel/jr.com-mm/_posts/2016-11-15-rendezvous-run-and-ride-2016-double-race-report.md

 {% include toc icon="gears" title="Race Review ToC" %}

 There were two possible races in Missouri; [The Berryman Adventure][berryman] (now hosted by Rolla Multisports club) and [Castlewood][alpine] (hosted again by Alpine Shop)... but for one reason or another it would not happen this year.
 This lead me down the path to find something outdoors in Virginia.
-Fortunately for me Facebook advertisements and [SpeedSherpa][ss] enabling teammates were more than willing to help feed my addiction which led me to [EX2 Adventures Rendezvous Run and Ride (Fall)][ex2rr] race.
+Fortunately for me Facebook advertisements and [Speed Sherpa][ss] enabling teammates were more than willing to help feed my addiction which led me to [EX2 Adventures Rendezvous Run and Ride (Fall)][ex2rr] race.
 This race is actually two races in one!
 In the morning there was a 10K trail run, then the afternoon consisted of a two loop course that totaled over 18 miles located at Schaeffer Farms Trail System in Germantown, MD.

 Run